 A SECONDARY SOURCE is generally defined as something that analyzes, interprets, or comments on a primary source.
 In history, the key secondary sources that you need to find are research books and research journal articles.

-Campus Resources available in this Library
+Archival Resources in this Library

-Campus Secondary Resources available in this Library
+Campus Secondary Resources available on the Internet

 Archival Mandate: SFSU Archives